honeymath/tag-tree/README.md

 readme.md: Human-readable description.

-A symbolic link to the file(s) it labels, creating a bidirectional connection.
+Content of details of labels (Label Metadata Files) stored as `{inode}.yaml`, the advantage of storing inode is the uniqueness of it among all files suitable for the situation where the file could be moved, or folder name changed; however it does not suitable if user want to quickly replace a content of a file by deleting and renaming.
+The system is designed for AI useage.

+To enable bidirection links, there is a registrar registering labels attached for each inode.

 Subfolders:

 _questions/: Contains Python scripts defining mandatory questions for labeling under this tag.
 For example, if a label represents a task, questions may include “What is the deadline?”
+The answers of the quetion is stored at the datafield of the file the corresponding label.

 _dataformat/: Contains a YAML structure mapping fields to Python scripts.
 This defines how the labeled data should be formatted into tabular or structured output.

 _addition/: Contains scripts to generate additional instructions or derived content, such as extracting referenced email content, computed fields, or supplementary classification.

+## Scripts for this project

+- enlabel.py filemane.ext -l Label1/Label2/Label3   // adding a label to a file, and this triggers some questions and one have to answer. give user the quit chance so when not anwser the question is able to give up the label.
+- viewlabel.py filename.ext  // Able to get the full report of the labeled file as text.
+- filterbylabel.py label1, label2 ,... // find those files by the attached label.
+- settings.ini   // some settings

 ## Label Metadata Files